iamsnkr/fedex_logistics_stream_data_pipeline/readme.md

 3. **Set up Kafka and MongoDB:**

 - Install and configure Kafka according to the official documentation.
-- Set up MongoDB and create a database and collection for storing logistics data.
+- Set up MongoDB and create a database and collection for storing data.

 ### Usage
 1. **Start Kafka:**